 Get the recipe from What's Gaby Cooking.

 With these recipes in mind, the forecast for the rest of your summer is a delicious one.
-And when you're whipping up these summer foods, don't miss these 52 Life-Changing Kitchen Hacks That'll Make You Enjoy Cooking Again.
+And when you're whipping up these summer foods, make sure you steer clear of these 100 Unhealthiest Foods on the Planet.